dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 another 15 years of basically wasting my life, waiting for the weekends.
 Just the mundane torture of it all\...\"

+Watch [the clip] if you have the chance.
 It\'s one thing to theorize about the meme of the rat race; it\'s another thing to watch a grown man break down crying after reflecting on his life, the system he is embedded in, and the future that this system